rumca-js/Internet-Places-Database/README.md

  - it infrastructure domains, CDN domains
  - analytic domains that are used for user surveillance, not to provide data

-Rules obviously can be changed.
-Sometimes I make exceptions for some domains.
+I do not always follow these rules strictly.
+There are exceptions for some domains.
 Some sites are allowed to be in database, but are down-voted.

 # Sources of data